How To Make Candles Using Crayons

 If your candle develops air bubbles, gently tap the container on a hard surface to release them.
 You can also use a heat gun to smooth out the surface of the wax.

 If the candle burns unevenly, it may be due to an improperly sized wick.
-Trim the wick to about ¼ inch before each use to ensure a clean and even burn.
+Plus, trim the wick to about ¼ inch before each use to ensure a clean and even burn.
 If the wick is too small, you may need to re-melt the wax and replace it with a larger wick.

 If the candle produces excessive smoke, it may be due to too much fragrance oil or impurities in the wax.
 Reduce the amount of fragrance oil in future batches and use high-quality waxes and crayons.